spatialos/online-services/docs/content/services-packages/deployment-pool/deploy.md

 ### 4.3 - Store your secrets

+There are two secrets you need to store on Kubernetes: a SpatialOS refresh token, and an API key for the Analytics Pipeline endpoint.

+> A "secret" is the k8s way of storing sensitive information such as passwords and API keys.
+It means the information isn't stored in any configuration file or - even worse - your source control, but ensures your services still have access to the information they need.

 #### 4.3.1 - SpatialOS refresh token

 You first need to create a SpatialOS service account.
 There is a tool in the `online-services` repo to do this for you.